vulcu/pedalpi-waveshape/README.md

 # PedalPi-WaveShape - Audio Distortion for the [Pedal Pi](https://www.electrosmash.com/pedal-pi) #
 A waveshaping audio distortion written in C for the [Electrosmash Pedal Pi](https://www.electrosmash.com/pedal-pi), and using the Broadcom BCM2835.
+It utilizes some of the same waveshaper algorithms as [Waveshape-Synth](https://github.com/vulcu/waveshape-synth) and [WaveDist](https://github.com/vulcu/wavedist).

 ## Table of Contents ##
 * [General Info](#general-info)